Project-Maze-SDL/SDL-Maze-Project/README.md

 ##  Features

-- **Pathfinding Algorithm**: Automatically finds a path through the maze.
--  **Graphical User Interface (GUI)**: Visual representation of the maze and the solution path.
--  **Random Maze Generation**: A new maze is generated every time the program runs.
--  **Cross-platform**: Works on Linux, macOS, and Windows.
+ --  Graphical User Interface (GUI): Visual representation of the maze and the solution path. ( SDL Library ) --  Pathfinding Algorithm: Automatically finds a path through the maze. ( DFS and Backtracking ) --  Random Maze Generation: A new maze is generated every time the program runs. ( DFS ) --  Cross-platform: Works on Linux, macOS, and Windows.

 ---